Please support Voices of Humanity as it bids for a heartfelt sense of human unity-and-diversity. We have a plan!

 - United Religions Initiative Cooperation Circles

-Down the road, we will implement a more complex and hopefully more effective method of incentivizing participants.
-In this more effective method, participants will get points for participation that translate to dollars for donation to the nonprofit of their choice: say five dollars if they write a message that lands in the top 5% and a dime for each vote they cast, something on that order.
+Down the road, participants will get points for participation that translate to dollars for donation to the nonprofit of their choice: say five dollars if they write a message that lands in the top 5% and a dime for each vote they cast, something on that order.
 To be clear, this would be money not for the participants themselves, but for the civil society organization of their choice.

 We go to the grant makers and to the participating organizations and ask for dual-purpose donations which will 1) help get the whole world on one page and 2) promote their local organization.

 Now this is a bit complicated, but it is not really a ponzi scheme!
 It is more like a water pump and we need some money to prime the pump.
 So let’s assume we can find five or ten thousand dollars to get started.
 The flow of the money can be controlled so as to guarantee that a minimum percent of donations end up going to the organization of the donor’s choice, say 66%.
 Donors would receive a detailed breakdown of where their money went.
 So far we have about $100 in the bank for this project.
 Please specify when donating that your donation is to be used in our upcoming Make Your Gift Work Twice program.

 It seems a good bet that organizations that have memberships will encourage their members to participate and steer the money to the organization.
 But to keep the money flowing, the members need to become donors as well.